 Monitors are the window to the PC’s soul.
-Without a strong display, everything you do on your PC will seem lackluster, whether you’re looking at a game, photos, video or even text.
+Without a strong display, everything you do on your desktop PC will seem lackluster, whether you’re looking at a game, photos, video or even text.

 Monitor manufacturers are well aware of how PC experiences change with different monitors and have flooded the market with all sorts of options.
 But which features are most valuable for the ways you’ll be using your monitor?
 Do you need 5K, 4K, Quad HD, Full HD, or just plain HD – and what’s the difference anyway?
 How much should refresh rates and response times impact your buying decision?
 Do features like flicker-free, low blue light, G-Sync and FreeSync really matter?
 And how do your needs vary if your focus is gaming, versus professional use, or general use?

 No matter what monitor you choose, the holiday season might be an optimal time to buy.
 To help you take advantage of seasonal sales, we've rounded up the best monitor deals right now.

 - Determine the monitor’s main purpose first: gaming, professional, or general use.
 Generally, gamers should prioritize fast refresh rates and response times, professionals should prioritize color accuracy, while general use users have less specific needs but will often opt for a monitor with a high-contrast VA panel.

 - The higher the resolution numbers, the better the picture.
 A monitor’s resolution tells you how many pixels a monitor has in length x width format.
 1920 x 1080, also known as 1080p or Full HD (FHD), is the minimum you need, but you'll get sharper images from a 2K or 4K display.